 Step 2: Agree to the terms

 The file will now be downloaded to your computer.
 When it is finished, open it to begin the installation process.
-Google will ask you where you want to install the program and how the installation should work.
+Depending on your operating system, Google may ask you where you want to install the program and how the installation should work.
 You may have to use your login information for the desktop operating system at this point.

 Step 3: Read startup tips